aimansae/dawn-ecommerce/README.md

 - Securing credentials
 Used `.env.local` with `process.env.MONGODB_URI` to hide sensitive info

+Overall This project was developed as part of the biggest challenge so far

+I'm incredibly proud of this project.
+It combined everything I learned from previous projects and pushed me to think like a developer.
+There were many moments where I realized, "I could’ve done this better," especially around prop handling, component reusability, and state management.
+Features like the navbar, filtering,footer and search were time-consuming .
+I iterated on them constantly as I learned better implementation techniques.

 ## Getting Started

 1. Clone the repo and install dependencies